 Michigan Goods Available:

-Produce & Plants: corn, tomatoes, beans, cucumbers, melons, garlic, summer strawberries, summer squash, blueberries, raspberries, apples, beans, spinach, kale, broccoli, scallions, cherries, herbs, bok choy & a variety of Asian produce, cauliflower, cabbage, greens, lettuce, radish, potato, chard, onion, turnip, leeks, arugula, cut flowers & more.
+Produce & Plants: garlic, corn, tomatoes, beans, cucumbers, melons, garlic, summer strawberries, summer squash, blueberries, raspberries, apples, beans, spinach, kale, broccoli, scallions, cherries, herbs, bok choy & a variety of Asian produce, cauliflower, cabbage, greens, lettuce, radish, potato, chard, onion, turnip, leeks, arugula, cut flowers & more .

-Food: honey, dressings, marinades, conventional & grass fed meat, farm eggs, baked goods, frozen falafel mix, gluten-free baking mixes, garlic sauce, artisan cheese & bread, jams & more.
+Food: granola, honey, dressings, marinades, conventional & grass fed meat, farm eggs, baked goods, frozen falafel mix, blended teas, garlic sauce, artisan cheese & bread, jams, dog treats & more.